-Despite the established associations between CHCs, fitness, and environmental conditions that vary predictably over spatial and temporal gradients, the potential role of CHCs in climatic adaptation has not been comprehensively examined.
-To explore how natural selection via abiotic factors affects patterns of CHC variation in natural populations of D. melanogaster, we examined the covariance between CHC profiles and environmental factors at five levels: 1) at the latitudinal spatial scale, i.e. geographical variation; 2) under varying temperature conditions, i.e. thermal plasticity; 3) at the temporal scale, i.e. seasonal variation; 4) at the genetic level through examination of spatial and seasonal changes in allele frequency of SNPs in genes associated with CHC composition; and 5) the rapid evolution of CHC profiles over short timescales in field mesocosms, i.e. the evolutionary ecology of CHCs.
-Our results demonstrate significant and predictable variation in CHC profiles of natural D. melanogaster populations in eastern North America.
+Despite the established associations between CHCs, fitness and environmental conditions that vary predictably over spatial and temporal gradients, the potential role of CHCs in climatic adaptation has not been comprehensively examined.
+To explore how natural selection via abiotic factors affects patterns of CHC variation in natural populations of D. melanogaster, we examined the covariance between CHC profiles and environmental factors at five levels: (i) at the latitudinal spatial scale, that is geographical variation; (ii) under varying temperature conditions, that is thermal plasticity; (iii) at the temporal scale, that is seasonal variation; (iv) at the genetic level through examination of spatial and seasonal changes in allele frequency of SNPs in genes associated with CHC composition; and (v) the rapid evolution of CHC profiles over short timescales in field mesocosms, that is the evolutionary ecology of demonstrate significant and CHCs.
+Our results predictable variation in CHC profiles of natural D. melanogaster populations in eastern North America.
 The data demonstrate a striking degree of parallelism across various levels of investigation in this study, suggesting that CHC profiles represent one component in a suite of physiological traits shaped by natural selection in a heterogeneous climatic environment.

-Material and methods
+Materials and methods